tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

-The transferring of the three X amigos happened *after* they won ESL KL as Azure Ray, so I'm counting that as an Xtreme win.
+The trading of the three X amigos happened *after* they won ESL KL as Azure Ray, so I'm counting that as an Xtreme win.
 After that, the team took up the mantle of "best Chinese team" fairly quickly.
-Ame seemingly hadn't missed a beat during his sabbatical and Xtreme ended the season on a high note with a win on home turf at the Snow Ruyi LAN.
+Ame seemingly hadn't missed a beat during his sabbatical and Xtreme ended the season on a high note with a win on home soil at the China Snow Ruyi LAN.

 Perhaps promised consort <a href="https://www.reddit.com/r/DotA2/comments/1dyfjqr/yatoro_on_why_he_changed_his_nickname/">Raddan</a> had to give one back to his beloved [Ame the Kind](https://www.reddit.com/r/DotA2/comments/1aimrjf/yatoro_after_watching_10_minutes_of_ames_game_on/) after Wallachia.